13302296C/future_debounce_button/README.md

 # Future Debounce Button (FDB)
 -----
-A single button for all your UI/UX asynchronous needs.
+An easy-to-use button widget for asynchronous calls.
+Handle futures like a pro!
+Bring your UI/UX to the highest standards.
 Material3 ready.

 ![Future Debounce Button](./media/future-debounce-button.gif)
 -----